anandukch/DigiLib-Frontend/README.md

 # Digilib - Library Management System (Frontend)

-Digilib is a library management system built as a mini-project for our college.
+Digilib is a library management system built for college libraries.
 It provides a user-friendly interface for students, faculty, and library staff to manage library resources efficiently.
 This repository contains the frontend code for Digilib, built using React and Material-UI, and it communicates with the backend server built with FastAPI.

 ## Features